alextanhongpin/clean-architecture-learn/layer.md

 Note
 - one common misunderstanding of layers is that they tend to be separate package or module etc. Doing so could increase the number types conversion.
-- we could instead place all of those related code in a single package
+- we could instead place all of those related code in a single package.
+This is the concept known as vertical slicing